-- Administrative Dissolution – In Arkansas, if the business doesn’t have a registered agent will lead to involuntary dissolution by the Secretary of State.
+- Administrative Dissolution – In Arkansas, if the business doesn’t have a registered agent, the Secretary of State can dissolve the entity.

 A registered agent in Arkansas can be any resident of the state who is 18 years or older, a registered Arkansas domestic business entity or a foreign business entity authorized to do business in the state.
 An entity may not be its own agent.

-The registered agent needs to have a physical address (often referred to as a registered office or principal office) in the state of Arkansas.
-This can be your home address, the address of an accountant or attorney, the address of the business, or a registered agent service.
-Any physical address in the state may be used, but PO Boxes and mail drop services are not acceptable, since someone has to be available to sign for documents.
+The registered agent needs to have a physical street address (often referred to as a registered office or principal office) in the state of Arkansas.
+This can be your home address, the address of a family member, an accountant or attorney, the address of the business, or an Idaho registered agent service.
+Any physical address in the state may be used, but PO Boxes and mail drop services are not acceptable since someone has to be available to sign for documents.

 The agent will also need to be available to receive Service of Process on behalf of the business during normal business hours.
 Service of process refers to the delivery of legal documents, often a summons, subpoena or lawsuit filed against a business entity.

-Provided one of the members or officers live in Arkansas, it’s may be more convenient and less expensive to act as your own agent rather than hiring a service.
+Provided one of the members or officers live in Arkansas, it is less expensive to act as your own agent rather than hiring a service.
 While this is the route many businesses take, there are a few reasons to consider hiring a service.

-- Availability – Arkansas requires the registered agent be available at the principal address during normal business hours.
-The biggest issue with availability, especially if a home address is used is if the agent goes on vacation or is otherwise away for some period of time and can’t be reached.
+- Availability – Arkansas requires the registered agent to be available at the principal address during regular business hours.
+The biggest issue with availability, especially if a home address is used, is if the agent goes on vacation or is otherwise away for some period of time and can’t be reached.

 A Registered Agent can be changed by submitting the Notice of Change of Registered Agent Information Form along with the filing fee to the Arkansas Secretary of State.

 Is a registered agent liable for the actions of the business?